What is a “Senior Advisor” Anyway?

 There’s a common aphorism in Washington: the President’s Chief of Staff is the second most powerful person in town.
 Who’s the third?
 While there’s a strong case to be made for the Vice-President or the Speaker of the House, when it comes to the daily operations of the Executive Branch, the title is best bestowed upon the President’s Senior Advisors.

 Senior Advisors are tasked with helping presidents advance their political agendas.
 They oversee the West Wing’s public messaging, manage intergovernmental relations and execute political strategy.
 Presidents place their legacies in the hands of their staff so it goes without saying that Senior Advisors are, by nature, the most trusted members of the president’s professional inner circle.
 Their offices are literally steps from the Oval Office.
 They’re his taskmasters and gatekeepers.
 They brief the president every morning, they confer throughout the day, and they travel with him too.
-They’re omnipresent figures in a president’s daily life.SIGN THIS PETITION TO ABOLISH THE ELECTORAL COLLEGE
+They’re omnipresent figures in a president’s daily life.Looking to make a difference?
+Consider signing one of these petitions:

 Its hard to overstate the power and influence Senior Advisors wield in modern administrations.
 When people think of a president’s inner circle, thoughts often turn to cabinet-level, Senate-confirmed appointees like the Secretaries of Defense or State.
 In reality, full cabinet meetings are rare and presidents confer with department secretaries on a situational basis.
 The staff of the Executive Office of the President (overseen by the Chief of Staff and Senior Advisors) are the heart and soul of every administration.